thomasnield/oreilly_intro_to_mathematical_optimization/outline.md

 ## 1) Intro (10 minutes)
 - The Traveling Saleman Problem
 - What to expect in this course
+- Machine learning vs optimization

 ## 2) Metaheuristics (30 minutes)
-- Simulated Annealing with the Traveling Salesman Problem explained
+- Traveling Salesman Problem explained
-- Linear regression with local search
+- Linear regression with hill climbing/simulated annealing
-- Linear quantile regression with local search
+- Linear quantile regression with hill climbing/simulated annealing
 - Other metaheuristics algorithms
 - EXERCISE: Multiple choice, Which hyperparameters need to be fixed?
-    - Too greedy temperature schedule
-    - Too random temperature schedule
+    - Too greedy/random temperature schedule
     - Not enough iterations
     - Not enough move variety